List of Die Hard characters: Al Powell

 Al is a Los Angeles Police sergeant who shared a friendship with John McClane after helping with the takeover of Nakatomi Building in Los Angeles.
 During the first movie, Al is dispatched to check out McClane's emergency radio call and is nearly killed by the terrorists after McClane drops the body of Marco on his police car.
 Following this, Al communicates with McClane by radio, keeping his spirits up and keeping him apprised of the situation outside.
 At the end of the movie, McClane and Al meet face to face and Al kills the last terrorist, Karl, who had a personal grudge against McClane.
 In the second movie, McClane calls Al to run the fingerprints of a man he has killed.
 Al identifies the man as a Special Forces soldier who was supposedly killed two years prior in Honduras.
 Al's favorite snack is a Twinkie.
 He is portrayed by Reginald VelJohnson and appears in both Die Hard and Die Hard 2.

 Argyle

 Argyle is the limo driver assigned to pick up John McClane from LAX and transport him to the Nakatomi Plaza for the Nakatomi Corporation's 1988 Christmas party.
 Argyle offers to wait in the garage until John knows for certain if he was riding home with Holly or if he needed other transportation.
 He is unknowingly locked in the garage by the Nakatomi vault heist team.
 Near the end of the film, Argyle notices Theo trying to prepare an ambulance for the terrorists' escape.
 Argyle then rams the ambulance with his limo and knocks out Theo with a punch to the jaw.
 Argyle drives John and Holly home to celebrate Christmas Eve.
 Argyle is portrayed by De'voreaux White and appears in Die Hard.

+Carmine Lorenzo

+Carmine Lorenzo is the stubborn and initially incompetent Chief of Police of Dulles International Airport.
+He constantly argues with John McClane and give him problems when McClane tries to intervene and help them fight the terrorists, as he believes McClane to be arrogant.
+Despite this, however, he does grow to like McClane and later tears up his parking ticket as gratitude for stopping the terrorists.
+He is portrayed by Dennis Franz and appears in Die Hard 2.